AmpersandTarski/documentation/installation/installation.md

 # How to avoid installing Ampersand
 Just go to http://ampersand.tarski.nl/RAP3.
 Register and get started right away.
 At no cost (for you, for now).

-# On your own laptop
+# How to install on your own laptop
 You can also install the software on computers of your own.
 For different purposes there are different ways of installing Ampersand:

 1. If you just want the executable file `Ampersand.exe`, section [Installing Ampersand](https://www.gitbook.com/book/ampersandtarski/documentation/edit#) tells you how you get it.